MaceTheWindu66/RoLint/README.md

 RoLint is designed to be a robust and strict linter for robotics / embedded systems.
 It was originally developed for the Humanoid Robot Project at Worcester Polytechnic Institute.
 This Linter is designed with MISRA-C, MISRA-C++, PEP8, and The Power Of 10 Standards in mind.
 Below is how to install and use RoLint, as well as an overview of the rules for the linter.

+## UPDATE 0.1.6:

+### Changes to RoLint for the 0.1.6 update:
+> Bug Fixes:
+> > Structs no longer have false positive issue with implicit casting

+> Features:
+> > Flags: Ignores / Overrides are now flagged and appear in stdout.
+> > JSON: Updated JSON output to support flags
+> > Stdout: Cleaned up STDOUT, made it easy to discern between flags and violations.

+### Roadmap / Future Features:
+> Using Rich formatting for clean output to console

 ## Installation of RoLint

 RoLint is registtered on PyPi, and you can install it with